Etosha National Park, Etosha, Namibia

 The best time to visit Etosha is from April to September as the temperature is tolerably cool, especially at night.
 From May to September the increasingly thirsty animals gather at waterholes, making it the best time to go to Etosha for game viewing.
 Summer is best time to travel to Etosha for bird watching as migratory birds (both intra-African and Palaearctic) flock into the park's many habitats after the summer rains.

-Call us on to start planning your vacation to Mushara Outpost or take a look at our itineraries to Etosha
+Call us on to start planning your holiday to Mushara Outpost or take a look at our itineraries to Etosha

 Mushara Outpost has just eight comfortable tented suites which are built on a raised wooden deck in a private reserve just outside Etosha National Park.
 The main area is in the style of a traditional farmhouse so has a homely atmosphere.